 Derbyshire Dales District Council is keen to promote the advice and information available from a range of agencies able to assist residents affected by a rise in the cost of living.

-Cost of living supportThe government last week announced (21 July) that retail deals and discounts to help families over the summer holidays have been launched as part of the Help for Households Campaign.
+Cost of living supportThe government announced on 21 July 2022 that retail deals and discounts to help families over the summer holidays have been launched as part of the Help for Households Campaign.
 These deals have been signed with various businesses, including Asda, Morrisons, Amazon and Vodafone and are designed to reduce costs at the checkout, help provide entertainment and ensure access to necessary services for families during the summer holidays and beyond.

 Welfare and Benefits Advice

 The welfare rights team can help you to find out about the benefits you may be entitled to and how to claim.
 You can email the team at firstname.lastname@example.org or telephone 01629 531535.

 For more information visit Welfare benefits - Derbyshire County Council

 The Derbyshire Discretionary Fund can provide grants or emergency cash payments if you are in urgent need of financial help following a crisis or disaster and support you to continue to live independently or cope with exceptional pressure when you have no other source of funding.